Tornado outbreak of February 28 – March 2, 2007: Americus, Georgia

-In Sumter County, the tornado move northeast and, passing by Plains and stiking Americus.
+In Sumter County, the tornado move northeast and, passing by Plains and striking Americus.
 The worst damage was to the Sumter Regional Hospital; every building there was destroyed, causing $100 million in damage to the facility.
 The buildings included a row of doctors' offices and the Sumter HealthPlex, a newly built 8000 ft2 facility.
 It went through demolition later in the year and did not reopen until 2011.
 Extensive damage was done elsewhere in the city.
 All casualties in the county were in Americus; two people, a 53-year-old man and 43-year-old woman, died in a house when a wall collapsed inside it.
 The tornado moved right over the downtown area and business district.
 The Winn-Dixie Supermarket was completely destroyed, and the McDonald's, Wendy's, Zaxby's, Domino's Pizza, and several more local businesses were damaged or destroyed.
 The tornado passed right through the National Register Historic District, damaging roughly 250 historical homes, several of which were destroyed.
 The city's most notable cemetery, the Oak Grove Cemetery, built in 1856, suffered moderate damage.
 Marble monuments, some 30 ft tall, were smashed, 26 wrought-iron fences were toppled, and 104 cedar, magnolia, and oak trees were lost.
 The historic Rees Park High School sustained moderate damage but was not in use.
 Americus churches were not spared, as ten of them were damaged, including The Old Shady Grove Church.
 Parks were badly affected as well.
 Rees Park lost 25 trees and nearby Myers Park lost 39.